TomPace101/nanopore_diffusion/notes.md

 it would be nice if these could be auto-generated from the lattice yaml file.
 That way, if I add internal surfaces, the drawings could auto-update.
 Of course, right now the yaml file doesn't contain the physical dimensions.

-# Simulation
-_EFFORT_ we need to run for face-centered geometry as well This requires adding the interior surface to this mesh, which means redoing its geometry.
-Is there a better way?

-_THEN_ work on homogenized Fickian diffusion equation (see discussion in Auriault)

 # Post-processing
 _EFFORT_ Function to extract data for 1D plot